ricmarques/moon/README.md

 The RPC interface lives at: `http://moon.pixels.camp:8545`

 *Please don't abuse the Testnet with DDoS requests, unnecessary traffic or other possible exploits.
-This is a big experiment built for the Pixels Camp community to learn and have fun, not for profit and hacking purposes.
-We know it's tempting, but be cooperative.*
+This is a big experiment built for the Pixels Camp community to learn and have fun, not for profit or hacking purposes.
+We know it's tempting, but be cooperative please.*

 ## Technical documentation